Eight New Vegan Food Launches: From Mars, Quorn, Greggs, And Many More

 Milky Way Magic Stars join Mars' vegan lineup.
 M

-Mars, announced the debut of a vegan version of their iconic chocolate product, Milky Way Magic Stars.
+Mars, announced the debut of a vegan version of their iconic product, Milky Way Magic Stars.
 In bar form, they have been released in two flavors, Original and Popping Candy, and in two different sizes: 25g and 85g, and are now available at Chain stores.

 General manager Michelle Frost said the company is ‘delighted' to build on the vegan range.